 So here goes, everything you need to know about TOB to know you want to know more…

-Please keep in mind such a short summary of TOB is necessarily very simplistic, which TOB is anything but, so if you have any questions about a particular part you need to check out the original source.
+Please keep in mind such a short summary of TOB is necessarily very simplistic, which TOB is anything.

 What is TOB?

 TOB stands for Theology of the Body.
 That’s the name given to a collection of talks (or more specifically, Wednesday audiences) given by Pope John Paul II between 1979 and 1984.
 (Actually JPII wrote the talks as a book first and when he told he wasn’t allowed to publish it he broke it up into talks (omitting some talks he thought might be too racey for a general audience) so if you’re reading the most up to date compilation it will include sections that were never publicly spoken).

 It’s been named Theology of the Body because it shows how God is revealed through the human body.